Skip to content

 Anti-inflammatory Diet

 Maintaining healthy joints and easing discomfort can be achieved by keeping systemic inflammation low.
-This not only helps prevent joint disorders but can reduce joint pain and slow the progression of joint disease.
-The most well-tested diet for calming the fires of inflammation is the Mediterranean eating pattern which is high in vegetables, fruit, healthy fats, plant compounds and fibre while being low in processed foods and added sugars.
-Eating this way supplies bone-nurturing nutrients such as calcium, vitamin D, vitamin K2 and omega-3 fatty acids.
+This not only helps protect against joint issues, but can reduce joint pain and may slow the progression of joint discomfort over time.
+The most well-tested eating pattern for calming inflammation is the Mediterranean eating pattern which is high in vegetables, fruit, healthy fats, plant compounds and fibre while being low in processed foods and added sugars.
+Eating this way supplies bone-nurturing nutrients such as calcium, vitamin D, vitamin K2 and omega-3 fatty acids, all of which matter for joints and mobility.

 Eat frequently: